yt-li/Power-Communication-Isomorphism/README.md

 This repository contains the data for the following paper:

-Yunjie Gu, Yitong Li, Timothy C. Green, ``The Nature of Synchronization in Power Systems: A Revelation from Communication Theory,'' ArXiv.
+Yunjie Gu, Yitong Li, Timothy C. Green, ``The Nature of Synchronization in Power Systems: Insights from Communication Theory,'' ArXiv.

 ## Main Function

-MainSyn_v16.m
+MainSyn.m

+MainContour.m

 ## Contact